Vice Chair, Clinton Foundation

 Ben Stein is a Founder and Managing Member of The Spruce House Partnership, a New York-based investment partnership founded in 2005.
 Spruce House has investments in public and private companies globally and seeks to invest alongside management teams that are focused on growing the value of their companies over the long term.
 Mr. Stein serves on the board of Colliers International, one of the largest commercial real estate services companies in the world.
 Ben received his Bachelor of Arts in International Relations from the University of Pennsylvania in 2008.
 Ben has traveled extensively throughout East and Southern Africa and in the past has been a Goodwill Ambassador for the African Wildlife Foundation.

 Dr. Michaela de Pury

-Co-Founder and Partner of de Pury & de Pury
+Co-Founder and Partner, de Pury & de Pury

 Dr. Michaela de Pury was until recently Senior Director at Phillips de Pury & Company and before Senior Partner.
 She joined the firm in 2001.
 She has been instrumental in securing major consignments and private transactions surrounding key works in all sales categories of Contemporary Art, Design and Photography.
 Her consignments include the Hoener Collection of German Expressionist Art in 2001, the FER Collection in 2004, the Princess Gloria Thurn and Taxis Collection in 2006 and the largest-ever single-owner collection of contemporary Russian art in February 2007.
 Prior to joining Phillips de Pury, she was the CEO of Neumeister Auctions in New York; the leading Munich auction company that was started by her father Rudolf Neumeister.
 After having obtained her PHD from the University of Hamburg and having written her Doctoral thesis on Medieval and Renaissance Art, she was trained at Christie’s in their London department of Old Master Paintings, at Sotheby’s in their New York department of Modern and Impressionist Art and at Taijan in Paris.
 Michaela is married to Simon de Pury, former Chairman of Phillips de Pury.
 She is an auctioneer and avid collector.
 Today Michaela is Co-Founder and Partner of de Pury & de Pury, a company specialising in private treaty sales and advising major private collections.